-- ► A gift or inheritance received from a spouse or civil partner - ► First EUR3,000 of all gifts taken from each disponer in any one calendar year - An inheritance taken by a parent on the death of a child to whom either parent had made a taxable gift or inheritance in the previous five years - A gift or inheritance for public or charitable purposes.
+- ► A gift or inheritance received from a spouse or civil partner. - ► First EUR3,000 of all gifts taken from each disponer in any one calendar year. - An inheritance taken by a parent on the death of a child to whom either parent had made a taxable gift or inheritance in the previous five years. - A gift or inheritance for public or charitable purposes.
 An inheritance of a dwelling house may qualify for exemption subject to meeting certain qualifying criteria.
 The exemption is subject to clawback if certain conditions are not satisfied.
 A gift or inheritance of a dwelling-house taken by a dependent relative who is permanently and totally incapacitated due to mental or physical infirmity may qualify for exemption. - Payments made for the support, maintenance or education of a minor child, or a child who is more than 18 years of age but not more than 25 years of age and who is receiving full-time education or instruction at any university, college, school or other educational establishment, or regardless of age to a child who is permanently incapacitated by reason of physical or mental infirmity from maintaining himself or herself, is exempt from CAT where the benefit is such as would constitute part of the normal expenditure of a person in the circumstances of the disponer and also reasonable having regard to the financial circumstances of the disponer. - Gifts or inheritances taken exclusively for the purposes of discharging certain medical and related expenses, including the cost of maintenance in connection with such medical care of an individual who is permanently incapacitated by reason of physical or mental infirmity.
-For the exemption to apply, there must be evidence from the disponer that he or she has provided the benefit exclusively for these purposes. - Heritage property, subject to conditions. - Government securities (subject to conditions) when the donee is neither domiciled nor resident in Ireland.
+For the exemption to apply, there must be evidence from the disponer that he or she has provided the benefit exclusively for these purposes. - Heritage property, subject to conditions. - Government securities (subject to conditions) when the donee is neither domiciled nor resident in Ireland. - An inheritance of the principal dwelling-house of the donor, subject to conditions, including a requirement that it is also the principal dwelling-house of the donor.
+A gift of the principal dwelling-house of the donor, subject to conditions, including a requirement that the donee also occupy the dwelling-house, and that the donee is a dependent relative of the donor.
+In either case, the donee cannot have an interest in another dwelling-house at the date of the gift/inheritance.